 Students who are awarded research assistantships work on research grants and contracts.
 In most cases, RAs work on projects that lead to thesis or dissertation topics.
 Applicants with strong research experience can contact individual faculty and inform them of their interests and experience.
 Please be selective and contact only faculty members whose interests match your own; otherwise you do not stand a good chance of receiving a reply.

 Besides assistantships, fellowships are available for students who are exceptionally well qualified.
-Unlike assistantships, fellowships usually do not require the student to perform any duties.
-Fellowships are extremely competitive and generally applicants will need to have exceptional GRE scores and GPAs.
-(UPDATE: In response to disruptions caused by COVID-19, we are not requiring GRE scores for applications for Fall 2021)
+Unlike assistantships, fellowships usually do not require the student to perform any duties, though they are extremely competitive.

 Frequently Asked Questions (FAQ)